suryansh0210-ux/Car-Price-Prediction/README.md

 **Car-Price-Prediction**

-A manchine learning project of used car price prediction based on car age and mileage.
+A machine learning project of used car price prediction based on car age and mileage.

 📘**Overview**